roy-wink/CyOB/doc/_build/html/_sources/input-script.rst.txt

 constructed in such a way that it prints very clearly what goes wrong in the case something is not fully correct.

 Atoms are written down as ``(tuples)`` inside a ``[list]``.
 Hence, for every atom, a separate tuple has to be made, which are grouped together in the list.
-All tuples are separated by a comma, and four ease, you are allowed to place the tuples on separate lines.
+All tuples are separated by a comma, and for ease, you are allowed to place the tuples on separate lines.
 Be sure to only insert a new line after a comma.

 Tuples for atoms are formatted as follows::